LOCAL HOUSTON IS THE CITY GUIDE.

 Whether you want to check out one of the many festivals or kayak on Buffalo Bayou or bask in Galvestonʼs beachfront and history.
-Whether youʼre hungry for BBQ brisket or crave authentic Vietnamese fare (or any other of the bevy of nationally acclaimed restaurants).
+Whether youʼre hungry for BBQ brisket or crave authentic Vietnamese fare (or any other of our nationally acclaimed restaurants).
 Whether you need art for your wall or an architect to design your home or office.
 Whether you want to learn about the latest workout or sit on the sidelines and catch a game.
 Whether youʼre looking for a vintage look or the seasonʼs hottest trends – Local Houston has you covered.

 Locally Grown: A Story 20 Years in the Making